kode4food/interpol/README.md

     Why the hell another templating system?

 The answer is simple.
-I'm sick of looking at a template and feeling as though coding takes a back-seat to presentation.
-The two roles seem to have blurred completely in recent years, so why the distinction?
-I'm also sick of looking at a template and being unable to read the thing, even if it's one that I wrote yesterday.
+I'm sick of looking at a template and being unable to read the thing, even if I wrote it yesterday.
 That's why I developed Interpol.

 That said, Interpol's goals are modest:

-  * Provide easy to read/write templates that operate against JSON data
+  * Provide a templating system where *meaning* takes a front seat
   * Work well in both Node.js and the Browser
-  * Focus on an experience that favors dynamic content creation

-This last goal is important because the templates we're creating are often devoid of static content.
-So why must we 'escape' into a dynamic content mode using braces or processing instructions?
-Why don't we just start in that mode and stay there?
+Its goals *are not* to participate in the member-measuring and micro-optimization that seem to be so important to some developers.
+These include:

+  * No desire to be the 'smallest' minified footprint
+  * No desire to be the 'fastest' template processor

+Interpol will be as *small* and *fast* as possible, but no more, especially if those considerations detract from the aforementioned goal of providing *meaning*.

 ```html
 from string import title